tarantool/sharded-queue/README.md

 ```

-You may also set up tubes using cluster-wide config:
+You may also set up tubes using Cartridge cluster-wide config:
 ```config.yml
 tubes:
      tube_1: